 Palo Alto is a well known brand in the network security space which includes competitors such as Fortinet (NASDAQ:FTNT), Check Point Software (NASDAQ:CHKP), and Cisco (NASDAQ:CSCO).

-As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $1.02 billion in Q2 FY2021, to $1.66 billion.
+As you can see below, Palo Alto Networks's revenue growth has been strong over the last two years, growing from quarterly revenue of $1.07 billion in Q3 FY2021, to $1.72 billion.

-Guidance for the next quarter indicates Palo Alto Networks is expecting revenue to grow 23.3% year on year to $1.71 billion, slowing down from the 29.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 23.8% over the next twelve months.
+Guidance for the next quarter indicates Palo Alto Networks is expecting revenue to grow 25.9% year on year to $1.95 billion, in line with the 27.2% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 23.1% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 71.8% in Q2.
+Palo Alto Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.4% in Q3.

 That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is around the lower average of what we typically see in SaaS businesses.
+Trending up over the last year this is around the lower average of what we typically see in SaaS businesses.
 Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

-Key Takeaways from Palo Alto Networks's Q2 Results
+Key Takeaways from Palo Alto Networks's Q3 Results

 Is Now The Time?